steemit/steem/README.md

 ## Dockerized Full Node

-To run a node with *all* the data (e.g. for supporting a content website) that uses about 14GB of memory:
+To run a node with *all* the data (e.g. for supporting a content website) that uses ca. 14GB of memory and growing:

     docker run \
         --env USE_WAY_TOO_MUCH_RAM=1 \